-I also asked her what was her order and where did her flight originated from.
+I also asked her what was her order and where did her flight originate from.
 She was talking in Italian, and I was trying to catch some words I could understand.
 She mentioned something about a 'miraculous medal', which must be her order, and she said she just flew in from Kerala (which was in India).

 As we were talking, she opened her black bag and took out a small, rectangular plastic case.
 She gave it to me.
 I realized it was a rosary!
 I immediately blurted, "Molto grazie, Sister.
 Oi sono felice!"
 (Thank you.
 I am very happy!).

 I opened the case and held the blue rosary.
 I immediately thought that this was her own rosary, which she was giving to me, a stranger!
 And if she had used this in her prayers, this rosary must have been blessed already!
 A blessed gift!
 And I hadn't even set foot in Rome yet!

 Then the announcement came.
 They were now accepting passengers with seats at the back rows, and I had to go ahead.
 The rows where Sister Beneditta was assigned weren't called yet.
-So, I put the the blue rosary back in its case and put it in my bag and rose.
+So, I put the blue rosary back in its case and put it in my bag and rose.
 I thanked her again and left.